eccelerators/SimStm/README.rst

 .. code-block:: none

- barray 16
+ a_array 16

-The ``array`` instruction declares an array with ID and an unsigned 32-bit integer length.
+The ``array`` instruction declares an array with an ID and an unsigned 32-bit integer length.

-Only arrays with one dimension are possible; the length must be fixed.
+Only arrays with one dimension are possible; the length is fixed.

 File
 ^^^^

 .. code-block:: none

- file afile "filename.stm"
+ file a_file "filename.stm"
- file afile "filename{:d}{:d}.stm" $index1 $index2
+ file a_file "filename{:d}{:d}.stm" index1 index2

-The ``file`` instruction declares a file with ID and file name.
+The ``file`` instruction declares a file with an ID and a file name.

 The latter must be a relative path to the location of the main.stm file.
 Text substitution by variables is allowed in file names.
 Thus, files can be accessed in an indexed manner.
-The variables are evaluated each time when a reference to a file is used in another instruction accessing a file, e.g., ``file read all afile alines``.
+The variables are evaluated every time a reference to a file is used in another instruction accessing a file, e.g., ``file read all a_file a_lines``.

 Lines
 ^^^^^

 .. code-block:: none

- lines alines
+ lines a_lines

-The ``lines`` instruction declares a lines object with ID.
+The ``lines`` instruction declares a lines object with an ID.

 The lines object contains an arbitrary number of line objects.
 It is defined to have no content when it is declared by default.
-It can grow or shrink dynamically by lines instructions accessing it, e.g., ``lines insert array alines 9 barray``.
+It can grow or shrink dynamically by lines instructions accessing it, e.g., ``lines insert array a_lines 9 b_array``.

 Signal
 ^^^^^^

 .. code-block:: none

- signal asignal
+ signal a_signal

-The ``signal`` instruction declares a signal object with ID.
+The ``signal`` instruction declares a signal object with an ID.

 The signal object associates a SimStm signal name with a signal number.
 This signal number must be given in the tb_signal package by